Taxation in the Czech Republic: History

 The tax system in the Czech lands during Middle Ages developed similarly as in other European countries.
 The tax collecting was fully in the power of the reigning monarch.

 During the reign of Charles IV. there were many possible tax reliefs, for example not paying any taxes from newly established vineyards for a period of twelve years.
 But there were also a special tax for Jewish minority.
 They had to pay an annual fee which was almost twice as high as the tax for the rest of the population for using land and protection from the king.

 In 1546, there was implemented a tax from selling beer.
-This tax kept increasing till the end of 16th century.
+This tax kept increasing till the end of the 16th century.

 During the Austrian Empire in the 18th and 19th centuries, the Bohemian Kingdom (what is now the Czech Republic) carried a significant part of the tax burden, as one of the most industrialized parts of the empire, paying 32% of all taxes in the Austrian territories in 1750.

 Since the break with the Soviet Union, multiple reforms have been done to bring the economy from a government run economy to a free market economy.
 This also brought a long range of tax reforms, including the introduction of a flat tax, and shift from direct taxes over to indirect taxes and large amounts of tax simplifications.
 In 1990, the Czech Republic introduced a long range of environmental charges, including air emission charges, CFC product charges, water extraction and pollution charges, sewage charges, charges for waste disposal, land conversion charges, and an airport noise tax.